sangwoong03/git-basic-practical/README.md

 ---

-When uplaod your project files to gihub repository, should initialize directory.
+When uplaod your project files to gihub repository, we should initialize directory.

 **Commands:**